XinShu123/course_codes/README.md

 # assembler
-collects codes that I wrote for CSC3050: computer architecture: an assembler
+collects codes that I wrote for CSC3050: computer architecture: a MIPS assembler